joergschwarzwaelder/hhc2021/Additional/Holiday Hero.md

 <p>In the single player mode the other player is the computer.<br>
 In order to activate the single player mode, the following has to be done:</p>
 <ul>
-<li>Activate the single player mode in the cookie: If not done yet, set the single mode variable in the game cookie to true and restart the game.
-By sending this value to the server upon game start, the server knows that it is expected to act as one player.<br>
+<li>Activate the single player mode in the cookie: If not done yet, set the single player mode variable in the game cookie to true (there should be a browser extensions available for the browser used) and restart the game.
+By sending this value to the server upon game start, the server knows that it is expected to act as one of the two players.<br>
 <img src="https://github.com/joergschwarzwaelder/hhc2021/blob/master/Additional/holiday-hero-cookie.png" alt="setting the game cookie for single player mode"></li>
 <li>Activate the single player mode in the browser.
 To perform this, take these steps:
 <ul>